The objectives of this course are:

-Homework and other handouts will be distributed via this coursework homepage.
+Homework and other handouts will be distributed via the canvas homepage.
 All of the homework assignments will be graded, and solutions will be made available.

 LATE HOMEWORK will be penalized at 5% of the maximum score per day.
 Homework turned in more than 7 days late will not be graded.
 The final homework has a sharp deadline of the due date.